ElyssaW/cheat-sheet/README.md

 A term for all the components of the "full stack."
 Models is the database, views is the user-facing interface, and controllers talk between the two.

-- ORM: Object Relational Mapper
+- ORM: Object Relational Mapping

-Database models such as SQL.
-So named because they keep track of data tables - the objects - and their relationships to eachother.
+A programming technique for converting data between incompatible type systems using object-oriented programming languages

-- ERM: Entity Relationship Model
+- ERD: Entity Relationship Diagram

 The organizational method and visual representation used to keep track of data tables and how they relate to eachother.
 Useful for 1:M (One to many) and N:M (Many to many) relationship models